OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ### Static Analysis

-To test if the app is debuggable you need to inspect the app entitlements and check if the value of [`get-task-allow`](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/resolving_common_notarization_issues "Resolving common notarization issues") key is set to `true`.
+Inspect the app entitlements and check the value of `get-task-allow` key.
+If it is set to `true`, the app is debuggable.

 Using codesign: